-Few of us will have failed to notice the ‘affordability crisis’ that has struck the Australian real estate market in recent years.
+Few of us will have failed to notice the ‘affordability crisis’ that has struck the Australian real estate market in the past quarter century.
 In Melbourne between 1996 and 2003 in particular, the median house price more than doubled, from $150,000 to $350,000.
 It more than doubled again from 2006 to 2017, with just a brief pause for breath in 2011.
 Growth in incomes has been less spectacular, and this has led to people having to borrow ever-greater multiples of their annual disposable income if they want to share in the ‘great Australian dream’ of home ownership.

 There is a general consensus that the explosion in house prices is due to a number of factors, chief among them being a sustained period of low interest rates up to 2004 and again in 2009 (allowing more to be borrowed for the same monthly repayment), a boom in financial speculation—including from overseas—inflating asset prices, and various new government incentives to spend up big on real estate (such as the halving of capital gains tax on investment properties held for a year or more).
 Population growth has also contributed from the late 2000s onwards, though it cannot be held responsible for price rises before that time.